When did the Quincy and Emilson YMCA branches reopen?

 Members will be asked to stand 6 feet apart, as we quickly prescreen members with a Self-Certification process.
 Once you pass prescreening, you will be asked to sanitize your hands and scan your own card at the front desk.

 Will you run group exercise classes once we enter Phase 3?

-Yes, we will run a schedule of classes.
+Yes, we are running a schedule of classes.
 All group exercise classes will be conducted in our field house / gymnasium, outside (weather permitting) or other spaces to allow for physical distancing.
 Our traditional fitness studios will be reserved for personal training and small group training.
-You must make a reservation to participate in group exercise classes at ssymca.org/schedules
+Our Group Exercise Schedules can be found at ssymca.org/schedules

 What about physical distancing?

 We have rearranged our equipment and facilities to allow for traffic flows and physical distancing wherever possible.
 We have made special accommodations for physical distancing during exercise and are taking numerous other safety precautions regarding COVID-19.
 We have displayed clear “RED MEANS STOP THE SPREAD” signage throughout the facility to help all members safely and easily navigate our new layouts, keeping a safe distance from one another.
 We are slowly opening parts of our Ys, in a limited capacity, as safely as possible.

 What are your cleaning and sanitizing policies/procedures?

 We have implemented new and enhanced cleaning programs and procedures, following all cleaning and sanitizing guidelines set forth by the CDC.

 - We have thoroughly cleaned and sanitized our facilities in preparation for your arrival.